Mercedes EQS review: boot space, seating & practicality

-Cabin space is generous, but the EQS falls slightly short of the Mercedes S-Class in this respect
+Cabin space up front is generous, but the EQS falls well short of the Mercedes S-Class when it comes to rear-seat comfort

 |Length||Width||Height||Boot volume (seats up/down)|